 John Lewis was more than just a Civil Rights leader, he became an American Icon.
 Icons tend to leave a big impression, that stand the test of time.
 Forrest Gump was the fictional movie of one man’s journey through American History: John Lewis lived that history.

 As the son of a Alabama sharecropper he rose through the ranks but always stayed humble but firm in his conviction of doing what he felt was the moral high ground.
 He met Rosa Parks when he was 17 and he met Martin Luther King Jr. when he was 18.

-As as Fisk University student earning his religion and philosophy degrees he organized sit-ins at lunch counters in Nashville TN and other public spaces.
-As a results he was beaten and thrown in jail many time.
+As a Fisk University student earning his religion and philosophy degrees he organized sit-ins at lunch counters in Nashville TN and other public spaces.
+As a results he was beaten and thrown in jail many times.
 John called his ‘civil disobedience’ – “Good Trouble”.

 He sat in a real ‘hot seat’, when he became one of the 13 original Freedom Riders.
 As a results White Southern mobs would attack the riders, then Southern Cops would arrest the riders for trespassing and unlawful assembly.
 He was earning many bumps and bruises doing “Good Trouble” for social justice.